ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

 ### XSCREENSAVER
 - https://www.jwz.org/xscreensaver/
 - `DISPLAY=:1 xscreensaver-command --select 10` - select the 10th screensaver in program list to run now
+- `.xscreensaver` config file uses `-` at beginning of program name to represent that it's unselected

 ## SOUND
 --------------